leulmes/leuldev/README.md

 ## Personal Portfolio Site 💻 💫

 Here is my personal portfolio page.
-This is where I showcase my projects and current experience.
+This is where I blog and post my projects

 ## Tech Stack 👾